Some mornings are for granola bars and some mornings are for THIS.

 - Carefully remove the rim of the springform pan.
 Drizzle with vanilla icing.
 Slice and serve.
 Cover and store leftovers in the refrigerator for up to 1 week.

-Make ahead tip: You can freeze the baked and cooled twist bread for up to 3 months.
+- Make Ahead Instructions: You can freeze the baked and cooled twist bread for up to 3 months.
 Thaw at room temperature or overnight in the refrigerator and warm in the oven to your liking, then top with icing.
 The dough can be prepared through step 3, then after it has risen, punch it down to release the air, cover tightly, then place in the refrigerator for up to 2 days.
 Continue with step 5.
 To freeze the dough, prepare it through step 3.
 After it has risen, punch it down to release the air.
 Wrap in plastic wrap and place in a freezer-friendly container for up to 3 months.
 When ready to use, thaw the dough overnight in the refrigerator.
 Then let the dough sit at room temperature for about 30 minutes before continuing with step 5.
 (You may need to punch it down again if it has some air bubbles.)

-- I always use Red Star Platinum yeast, an instant yeast.
+- Yeast: I always use Red Star Platinum yeast, an instant yeast.
 If you don’t have Platinum, Red Star Active Dry or Quick Rise Yeast works too!
 If using active-dry, your dough may take a little longer to rise.

 In partnership with Red Star Yeast.
 Some of the links above are affiliate links, which pay me a small commission for my referral at no extra cost to you!
 Thank you for supporting Sally’s Baking Addiction.